MatCast/huevos/README.md

 Go to https://code.visualstudio.com/ and download.
 Follow the instructions and you should be ready to go.

-## Create a virtual enviroment and install django.
+## Install django.

+(django)[https://www.djangoproject.com/] is a web framework to create web applications with python.

 Open the anaconda prompt (in the windows search bar: write Anaconda and then select Anaconda Prompt)